-Heat pump dedicated outdoor air units (HP-DOAS) dehumidify 100% outdoor air to a low dew point in the cooling season and heat 100% outdoor air during heating season and deliver this conditioned air to the building interior.
+Heat pump dedicated outdoor air units (HP-DOAS) are a type of DX-DOAS that provides 100% outdoor air, using a heat pump to dehumidify in the cooling season, heat during heating season and deliver conditioned ventilation air to the building interior.
 HP-DOAS efficiency can be increased by energy recovery wheels or plates, which transfer energy between exhaust and intake air streams.
 HP-DOAS may have low temperature lockouts and/or electric coil or fossil backup heating systems at low outside temperature.

-HP-DOAS are eligible to receive Clean Heat incentives in custom categories 4, 4a and 10, and are subject to the same incentive limitations and requirements within those categories.
-To be eligible for Clean Heat incentives, HP-DOAS must meet or exceed the minimum efficiency requirements set forth in ASHRAE Standard 90.1-2016 (or latest version of 90.1, whichever is stringent, as applicable) tables 6.8.1-15 and 6.8.1-16 under AHRI 920.
+HP-DOAS are eligible to receive Clean Heat incentives in categories 2c, 4, 4a and 10, and are subject to the same incentive limitations and requirements within those categories.
+HP-DOAS may also be installed as a replacement to a fossil fuel or electric resistance DOAS serving only ventilation loads.
+These projects may be eligible for Category 4 or 10, and only ventilation loads will be considered when assessing the equipment sizing of the DOAS system.
+To be eligible for Clean Heat incentives, HP-DOAS must meet or exceed the minimum efficiency requirements set forth in Addendum cv to ASHRAE Standard 90.1-2022 53tables 6.8.1-13 and 6.8.1-14 using AHRI 920-2022.